google/docsy/content/en/docs/Getting started/_index.md

      git clone https://github.com/google/docsy-example.git
      ```

-1. Switch to the root of the cloned directory, for example:
+1. Switch to the root of the cloned project, for example:

     ```shell
     cd docsy-example